'Halston' on Netflix: Did A Woman Really Die in the Studio 54 Vents?

 (Some light spoilers ahead for the fourth episode of the Netflix series “Halston”)

 The life of Roy Halston Frowick, better known simply as Halston, was not boring.
-That’s not a word you could accurately throw around about anybody who frequented Studio 54 during its brief reign of glory in New York in the late 1970s.
+That simply is not a word you could accurately throw around about anybody who was super rich and frequented Studio 54 during its brief reign of glory in New York in the late 1970s.

-As we see in numerous scenes on “Halston,” that place was crazy.
+As we see in numerous scenes on “Halston” — as well, of course, from the many, many stories that folks have shared about it over the past four decades — that place was crazy.
 An absolute madhouse of debauchery.
 And certainly too chaotic to last.

 Halston himself (Ewan McGregor) was a well known Studio 54 attendee in real life, partying there as often as he could, and the show reflects that — he, Victor Hugo (Gian Franco Rodriguez), Liza Minnelli (Krysta Rodriguez), Elsa Peretti (Rebecca Dayan) and Joe Eula (David Pittu) go there all the time, getting into whatever trouble they can.
-But nobody gets into more trouble at Studio 54 on the show than this one unnamed woman who we see in several scenes standing at the door, begging to be let in.
+But nobody gets into more trouble at Studio 54 on the show than this one unnamed woman who we see in several scenes during the third and fourth episodes standing at the door, begging to be let in.

-At the beginning of the fifth episode, a lot happens all at once.
+At the beginning of the fourth episode, a lot happens all at once.
 Liza overdoses on some drug or other.
 The club gets raided and shut down as the owners get arrested for tax evasion and other crimes.
-And the police find a dead body in one of the vents — that woman who couldn’t get in decided to take matters into her own hands by sneaking in through the vent, but she got stuck.
+And the police find a dead body in one of the vents — that woman who couldn’t get in decided to take matters into her own hands by sneaking in through the vent, but she got stuck and died in there.

 So did this really happen?
 Yes and no.